 Navigation Menu

 In natural science, it is typically defined as a collective behavior that emerges from interaction between individuals in a group, whether they are animals or cells.
-SI refers to the use of algorithms and techniques that involve multiple intelligent agents collaborating, such as robots or sensor nodes.
 In social science, it is defined as the intelligent behavior exhibited by groups of humans through their interactions and collaborations.
+In engineering applications, it refers to the use of algorithms and techniques that involve multiple intelligent agents collaborating, such as robots or sensor nodes, to compute autonomously.

 Our group mainly focuses on the following research directions: